 Throughout this fantastic trip we shall be accompanied by Juan Carlos Calvachi, one of Ecuador’s top bird guides, who knows all the songs and calls.

-Day 1 On our return to Quito, we will be met by our local guide and transferred to the lovely Casa de Campo Tababela, not far from Quito.
+Day 1 After an early morning departure with British Airways, via Madrid, you arrive in Quito, where you will be met by our local guide and transferred to the lovely Casa de Campo Tababela, not far from Quito.
 The lodge is set in bird-friendly grounds with a list of over fifty species, such as Rusty Flowerpiercer, Golden-rumped Euphonia, Golden-bellied Grosbeak and the remarkable Black-tailed Trainbearer.
 Dinner and overnight at Casa de Campo Tababela.

 Day 2 We drive to the nearby Bellavista area at 7300 feet, where the pristine cloud forest, festooned with wispy moss and red bromeliads, is roamed by the rare Spectacled Bear!
 Here we have the chance to see an enviable selection of birds like Sickle-winged Guan, Red-billed Parrot, Plate-billed Mountain-Toucan, Crested Quetzal, Masked Trogon, striking Crimson-mantled and Powerful Woodpeckers, Gorgeted Sunangel, Collared Inca, Red-crested Cotinga, Green-and-Black Fruiteater, Cinnamon, Golden-crowned and Ornate Flycatchers, Slaty-backed and Yellow-bellied Chat-Tyrants, Smoke-coloured Pewee, Turquoise and Beautiful Jays, Tanager Finch, Beryl-spangled, Blue-and-Black, Blue-capped and Grass-green Tanagers and many others.
 This afternoon we head for the Septimo Paraiso Lodge, 5600 feet above sea level in the upper Mindo valley, where we will be in ‘seventh heaven’ for the next four nights, as this elegant vintage style lodge with luxurious en-suite rooms and two swimming pools, serves excellent cuisine, amidst a lush cloud forest with an amazing biodiversity.
 Dinner and overnight at Septimo Paraiso Lodge.